-Pell Fender comes to Growing Home as the new Development Director.
+Pell Fender comes to Growing Home as the Chief Development Officer.
 Pell has 33 years of experience as a fundraiser, working in education and homelessness.
 Most recently he served as Colorado International School’s part-time development director.
 He holds two degrees from Stanford University, has taught in the California community college system, and spent six years in the wine business.
 Pell and his wife, Peggy, moved to Denver to be closer to their son, Christo, and his family.
 His daughter, Kerry, is a librarian at a school in Silicon Valley.
 In his off time Pell likes to hike, swim, and watch (and ride) trains.

 Anita Deshommes, MBA, CFO & COO